brevis-network/brevis-quickstart-ts/README.md

 The Node.js project in ./app is a simple program that does the following things:

-1. call the Go prover with some transaction data to generate an account age proof
+1. call the Go prover with some transaction data to generate token transfer volume proof
-2. call Brevis backend service and submit the account age proof
+2. call Brevis backend service and submit the token transfer volume proof
 3. wait until the final proof is submitted on-chain and our contract is called

 ## How to Run